 You need to outsource some of your homely chores; and spare time to devote to your family and business.

 What are all the things that a woman entrepreneur needs to keep in mind?
 I.e. apart from your great idea, what do you need to be armed with?

-Apart from great idea, you need to have a good work-life balance and a highly motivated and strong team.
+Apart from a great idea, you need to have a good work-life balance and a highly motivated and strong team.
 Leverage technology to increase efficiency.

 Do women entrepreneurs find it tougher to get funding for businesses?
 If yes, why do you think that is?

-Our business is self sufficient and we never tried for funding.
+Our business is self-sufficient and we never tried for funding.
 I don’t think women find it difficult to get funding these days.
 Now the mindset of venture capitalists is different and we have lots of successful women entrepreneurs.

-I don’t think there are any such road blocks.
+I don’t think there are any such roadblocks.
 If you have the courage and determination, then nothing can stop you from becoming successful.

 How did you recruit your first team?
 How difficult was it to get people on board during the initial stages?

 Building my first team was a unique and fun experience.
-I wanted to have a team by the time I have the possession of my office.
+I wanted to have a team by the time I have possession of my office.
 So I arranged the interviews in a nearby mall and finalized the candidates.

 It’s quite challenging to form a startup team.
 You need people with high enthusiasm and innovation.
-People are not aware of your brand and attrition rate remains high.
+People are not aware of your brand and the attrition rate remains high.
 Make sure you understand in details the skills you require.